 The Parade usually takes place on the first Thursday evening of the month - but check the Boston Event Calendar for October for the exact date and time.

-Spend the day soaking up witch trial history on this Guided Day Trip to Salem by Ferry with Witch Museum.
+Spend the day soaking up witch trial history on when you join a Guided Day Trip to Salem by Ferry with Witch Museum.

-You will visit the Salem Witch Museum and learn about witchcraft and the historical reasons behind witchcraft panic that let to the witch trials in Salem, Boston, and other areas in New England.
+You will visit the Salem Witch Museum or the Real Pirates Museum, and learn about witchcraft and the historical reasons behind witchcraft panic that let to the witch trials in Salem, Boston, and other areas in New England.

-More Halloween Events & Things to Do in Salem
+4. Find More Halloween Events & Spooky Things to Do in Salem

 Throughout the month of October, numerous Halloween-related events such as pumpkin decorating, seances, haunted tours, and even a pet costume contest take place.